By Jessie Reeder.

-By Brad Hughes, Director of the Writing Center and Director of Writing Across the Curriculum at the University of Wisconsin-Madison.
+Brad Hughes is the director of the Writing Center and director of Writing Across the Curriculum at the University of Wisconsin-Madison.
 He is delighted to be starting his 30th year directing the Writing Center.

 Kristiane Stapleton is the 2012-2013 TA Coordinator of Writing Center Outreach.
 She is also writing her dissertation in Literary Studies, working on early modern women writers and the visual rhetorics for authorship they construct.